A Sequential Algorithm for Generating Random Graphs: Generalizing Kim and Vu's Analysis

-\subsection{Partitioning the Set of Orderings $S(\mc{M})$}
+\subsection{Partitioning the set of orderings $S(\mc{M})$}

-Partitioning of $S(\mc{M})$ will be done in four steps.
-At each step one or a family of subsets of $S(\mc{M})$ will be removed from it. \begin{itemize} \item[Step 1)] Consider those orderings $\mc{N}\in S(\mc{M})$ where at any state during the algorithm number of unsuitable edges is a constant fraction of number of all available edges.
-More specifically for any arbitrary small $0<\tau\leq1/3$ let:
+In order to prove equation \eqref{eq:Ef=1}, we need to study the large deviation behavior of function $f$ on the set $S(\mc{M})$.
+For that we partition the set $S(\mc{M})$ in four ``major'' steps.
+At each step, one subset of $S(\mc{M})$ will be removed from it. \begin{itemize} \item[Step 1)] Consider those orderings $\mc{N}\in S(\mc{M})$ where at any state during the algorithm, the number of unsuitable edges does not exceed a constant (strictly less than 1) fraction of the number of all available edges.
+More specifically, for a small number $0<\tau\leq1/3$ let